prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 ---

 layout: page_v2
-title: Custom or No mediation
-description: Android SDK Custom Bidding Integration
+title: Android SDK Custom Bidding Integration
+description: This guide covers initializing the SDK, setting up various AdUnits, running auctions, and rendering results for display, video, interstitial, and rewarded ad formats.
 sidebarType: 2

 ---

 # Android SDK Custom Bidding Integration
-{:.no_toc}

-## Introduction

 * TOC

 {:toc}

+## Introduction

+The Prebid SDK can monetize your app with or [without](https://docs.prebid.org/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.html) a custom ad server.

-In this article, we will show you how to do the following:
+This article guides you on using Prebid SDK with a custom ad server.
+We will explore how to do the following:

-1. Initialize the Prebid Mobile Android SDK.
+1. Initializing the Prebid Mobile Android SDK.
-2. Set up various types of AdUnits.
+2. Getting the targeting keys and setting up various types of adUnits.
-3. How to initialize the auction.
+3. Initializing the ad auction.
-4. Finally, how to render the results.
+4. Rendering the results.

-## Initialization
+## Initializing the Android SDK

 Before implementing the instructions in this guide, you need to ensure that you have correctly initialized the Prebid Mobile SDK in your app.
 The initialization method has the following pattern: